simplenetes-io/simplenetes/doc/DEVCLUSTER.md

 # Setting up your first dev cluster
 This is a guide in how to get started with a local development cluster on your laptop.

-To manage a cluster a GNU/BusyBox/Linux, Mac or Window WSL machine will do.
+To manage a cluster a GNU/BusyBox/Linux, or possibly a Mac or Window WSL machine will also do.

-If you want to run the pods locally then Podman is mandatory and therefore a GNU/Linux OS is required.
+If you want to run the pods locally then `podman` is mandatory and therefore a GNU/Linux OS is required.

 A dev cluster works exactly as a production cluster, with the differences that:

     - There is only one host, your laptop
-    - The `sntd` Daemon process is often run in foreground in user mode and never installed as a systemd unit.
+    - The `simplenetesd` Daemon process is often run in foreground in user mode and never installed as a systemd unit.
     - TLS certificates cannot be issued, since it's a closed system and public DNS is not applicable.

-If you only want to compile a single pod to use locally or want to learn more about Simplenetes Pods and the Podcompiler, we suggest reading [FIRSTPOD.md](FIRSTPOD.md).
+If you only want to compile a single pod to use locally or want to learn more about Simplenetes Pods and the Pod compiler, we suggest reading [FIRSTPOD.md](FIRSTPOD.md).

 What we will be doing: